Dolly Parton hasn't gotten the coronavirus vaccine yet, even though she donated $1 million for it

 "It's kind of like 'heaven scent': S-C-E-N-T," she joked.

-The legendary singer is excited about the upcoming Super Bowl ad but demurs at the notion she'd be a halftime show performer.
+The singer is excited about the upcoming Super Bowl ad but demurred at the notion she'd be a halftime show performer.

 Years ago, Katy Perry wanted Parton to appear with her when she performed at the Super Bowl, but Parton couldn't because her husband was in poor health at the time.
 Being the featured halftime performer is a lot of work, Parton said, and more stress than she'd want to handle -- though she's not totally against it.